Pippin404/Fall24-GameDesign/DevLog.md

 -Made a github repo
--Made project, character, and controller support -Using  platformer youtube tutorial as a refresher
+-Made project, character, and controller support -Using  platformer youtube tutorial as a refresher -Added Tilemap and tilesets
+-Attempted to do celeste style room camera controls

 Markdown Docs:
 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax